Susu people: Demographics and language

 Their language, called Sosokhoui or Sosoxui by native speakers, serves as a major trade language along the Guinean coast, particularly in its southwest, including the capital city of Conakry.
-It belongs to the Niger-Congo family of languages.
+Closely related to Yalunka language, Susu has also been influenced by neighboring languages, including Mandinka language, Soninke language and Kpelle language.
+Susu is classified within the Soso-Yalunka branch of the Mande languages, which is part of the broader Niger-Congo language family.

 In the Susu language, "Guinea" means woman and this is the derivation for the country's name.